ialbert/biostar-central/docs/install.md

     $ conda activate engine

-Clone or pull the most recent version of the forum by executing:
+Clone or pull the most recent version of biostars by executing:

       git clone https://github.com/ialbert/biostar-central.git  # Clone a new branch